ardalis/ardalis-card-dnx/README.md

 ## Overview

-This is a fun CLI tool inspired by the "npx business card" trend, built for the .NET ecosystem using the new **`dnx`** command introduced in .NET 10!
-Run it instantly to get Steve "Ardalis" Smith's contact information and links right in your terminal—no installation required!
+A CLI tool built for the .NET ecosystem using the new **`dnx`** command introduced in .NET 10!
+Run it instantly to access Steve "Ardalis" Smith's resources and information—no installation required!

 ## Quick Start with dnx